I’m willing to bet you don’t have much experience buying a wheelchair, right? Don’t feel bad. Most people don’t.

 - Size Options: Fits most adults well with a variety of seat widths.
 Taller and larger users may find it too short.

-- Transportation: Easy to fold mechanism and back folds down to collapses into a small package for easy loading even in small cars.
+- Transportation: Easy to fold mechanism and back folds down to collapse into a small package for easy loading even in small cars.

 Karman LT-980 Ultralight K4 Wheelchair